 Concerns about minimum commitments

 One of the concerns I have about minimum commitments is that even though a client may be committed to achieving his goals, he may realize after working with her for a while that the particular coach he’s chosen isn’t the right fit for him.
-You don’t want to be trapped in a coaching relationship that doesn’t work for you.
+In my view, you don’t want to be trapped in a coaching relationship that doesn’t work for you.

 Also, goals naturally evolve and change.
 A person may think he’d love to do something, but when he starts doing it, he realizes it’s not for him.

-I think it’s important for clients to have the space to change their minds, to leave projects that they realize aren’t right for them, without feeling they need to continue because they’ve made a commitment to work with a coach on it.
+I think it’s important for clients to have the space to change their minds, to leave projects that they realize aren’t right for them, without feeling they need to continue because they’ve made a commitment to work with a particular coach on something.

 Responsible for your own results